Felicity Kendal: Stage work

 Kendal and Stoppard started a romantic relationship that lasted for eight years from around November 1990.
 His radio play In the Native State (1991) had a dedication "To Felicity Kendal", and, according to Delaney, it "seemed in some ways to be not only for and by but also about Kendal".
 It was adapted for the stage as Indian Ink (1995) and both versions starred Kendal as Flora Crewe, a poet who moves to India and develops a friendship with an artist played by Art Malik who paints her portrait.
 The Daily Telegraph critic Charles Spencer found Kendal's performance by turns "funny, mischievous" and "exceptionally touching".
 Stoppard also made a new translation of The Seagull by Anton Chekhov specifically so that Kendal could play Madame Arkadina (1997).
+In December 2025 Kendal returned to Indian Ink in the role of Mrs Swan, the sister of Flora who she had played in the original production.
+The later production opened in preview four days after Stoppard's death.

 She won the Evening Standard Theatre Award in 1989 for her performances in Much Ado About Nothing and Ivanov.
 Gerard van Werson of The Stage wrote that as Beatrice in Much Ado About Nothing, Kendal "delights ... with her remarkable charm and her beautiful comic timing".

 The critic Sheridan Morley felt that Kendal was "rapidly becoming our most expert player of classic farce" after seeing her in Mind Millie for Me, an adaptation of a Georges Feydeau farce at the Theatre Royal Haymarket, London in 1996.
 Later that year, Geoff Chapman of the Toronto Star described Kendal as "once a television sitcom star but now a huge West End draw in serious parts".

 Her 2003 performance as Winnie in Happy Days by Samuel Beckett was acclaimed by The Guardians Michael Billington, who praised Kendal for bringing a "genuine emotional reality" to the role.
 She starred as Esme in the West End revival of Amy's View (2006) by David Hare, which was her tenth collaboration with director Peter Hall.
 Hall's "sensitive direction" allowed Kendal to "resoundingly [achieve] both Esme's barbed humour and her sadness" according to Heather Neil of The Stage.
 She appeared in the West End as Florence Lancaster in Noël Coward's play The Vortex in 2008.
 In Variety, David Benedict felt that "playing her as a woman who overacts strains Kendal's ability to reveal truthful emotion in the final act".

 In 2013, she starred in the first London revival of Relatively Speaking by Alan Ayckbourn at Wyndham's Theatre.
 Later that year, she toured the UK with Simon Callow in Chin-Chin, an English translation by Willis Hall of Francois Billetdoux's Tchin-Tchin.
 She toured the UK and Australia as Judith Bliss in Noël Coward's Hay Fever, which then played in the West End in 2015.